 Infographic displaying the 3 types of hallucinations: intruder hallucinations, chest pressure hallucinations, and vestibular-motor hallucinations.

 An estimated 75% of sleep paralysis episodes also involve hallucinations that are distinct from typical dreams.
-As with atonia, these can occur when falling asleep (hypnagogic hallucinations) or waking up (hypnopompic hallucinations).
+These can occur as hypnagogic hallucinations when falling asleep or as hypnopompic hallucinations when waking up.

 Hallucinations during sleep paralysis fall into three categories.